apalala/grako/README.md

 parser generator.
 The project has no practical use, but it's a complete, end-to-end example of how to implement a translator using **Grako**.

+### Calc

+The project `examples/calc` implements a calculator for simple expressions, and is written as a tutorial over most of the features provided by **Grako**.

 ### antlr2grako

 The project `examples/antlr2grako` contains a [ANTLR] to **Grako**